Ritam-M/Optimization-using-Evolutionary-and-Mathematical-Techniques/README.md

 We implemented the following Evolutionary Algorithms: TLBO, PSO, and used external implementations for DE and ACO.

 I am yet to add the following results for the following Algorithms:
-1. RGA-DE: A hybrid Genetic Algorithm where we use Differential Evolution for mutation section.
+1. Mine Blast Algorithm, Ray Algorithm
 2. TLBO-PSO: A hybrid algorithm to overcome the drawbacks of TLBO where Teacher learning is same as the population.
 3. Artificial Bee Colony.
 4. Sea-Lion Algorithm.